benspector-mls/3-1-3-lab-s24/README.md

 ### Testing

-We've already created a `bookListEl` variable for you to use.What you need to do here is use your fetch function `getFirstThreeFantasyBooks` to get some books, and then invoke `renderBookList` with the already created `bookListEl` variable and your fetched `books` to render your books to the screen!
+We've already created a `bookListEl` variable for you to use.
+What you need to do here is use your fetch function `getFirstThreeFantasyBooks` to get some books, and then invoke `renderBookList` with the already created `bookListEl` variable and your fetched `books` to render your books to the screen!

 You'll know you've done it if the tests are passing and the page loads up your books!